India Declares War On Unsafe Selfies

 Take India, for example.

-In July, a 28-year-old man sneaked into a restricted safari area at the Bannerghatta Biological Park in Bengalurum with his friends.
+In July, a 28-year-old man sneaked into a restricted safari area at the Bannerghatta Biological Park in Bengaluru with his friends.
 He held his camera up to get a photo of himself with an elephant.
 The animal trampled him to death.

 That same month, four people were trying to take a selfie on a cliff at Nagoa Beach.
 As waves crashed into the cliff, they fell in the Arabian Sea and were swept away.
 All of them drowned.